namespace-Pt/News-Recommendation/Codes/README.md

                           epochs to train the model
     -bs BATCH_SIZE, --batch_size BATCH_SIZE
                           batch size
+    -ts TITLE_SIZE, --title_size TITLE_SIZE
+                          news title size
+    -hs HIS_SIZE, --his_size HIS_SIZE
+                          history size
+    -c {0,1}, --cuda {0,1}
+                          device to run on
     -se, --save_each_epoch
                           if clarified, save model of each epoch -ss SAVE_STEP, --save_step SAVE_STEP
-                          if clarified, save model at the interval of given steps
+                          if clarified, save model at the interval of given steps -te, --train_embedding
-    -c {0,1}, --cuda {0,1}
-                          device to run on
-    -te, --train_embedding
-                          if clarified, word embedding will be fine-tuned
+                          if clarified, word embedding will be fine-tuned -k K, --topk K        intend for topk baseline, if clarified, top k history are involved in interaction calculation -np NPRATIO, --npratio NPRATIO
+                          the number of unclicked news to sample when training -mc METRICS, --metric METRICS
+                          metrics for evaluating the model, if multiple metrics are needed, seperate with ','
   ```
   - **e.g. train FIM model on MINDlarge for 2 epochs.
 At the end of each step, save the model, meanwhile, save model every 2000 steps**
     ```shell